 - Preheat oven to 300 degrees.
 Roast hazelnuts for 9-11 minutes, shaking the pan once or twice during roasting, or until fragrant.

 - Once cool, whiz nuts in the food processor, stopping occasionally to scrape down the sides.
-(For me this took about 7 minutes.
-Mine never got quite to the nut butter stage, but rather tiny pulverized crumbs of nuts.)
+For me this takes anywhere from 3 to 7 minutes.
+Sometimes I get to the nut butter stage no problem, but other times I only get tiny pulverized crumbs of nuts.
+Ideally, it will let you know it’s ready for the next step by balling up and clinging together around the blade.

-- Put olive oil and chocolate in a small bowl and microwave 15 seconds at a time until melted, stirring in between, for about a minute altogether.
+- Put olive oil and chocolate in a small bowl and microwave 15 seconds at a time until melted, stirring in between, for about 45-60 seconds altogether.
 Add this to hazelnuts and pulse a couple of times.

 - Spread and scoop to your heart's delight.
 Store in the refrigerator.